top of page

 As a matter of fact, we smelled it before it arrived.
 The smokey Tropea onions with long-stemmed broccoli in hazelnut cream, that is.
 Its aroma, ambrosial, garnish the air, I inhale even more.

 A mouthful, and I feel certain I have been missing out.
 We no longer recall who inevitably ordered this dish, but ownership no longer matters with sharing plates.
 It is now down to who has the last mouthful.
 The gentleman in Mr PWT offers it to me (or maybe it's the Brit in him).
-I, however, suffers not from the Britishness of offering it back, so I happily finish it.
+I, however, suffer not from the Britishness of offering it back, so I happily finish it.

 In comparison, the octopus, capers and avocado filled tacos ate slightly subdued in flavour.